mauricioaznar/nestjs-inopack-graphql/README.md

     * same amount transfer receipts
     * delete
     * cash sales
-    * if withdrawl account is client, then order sale id != null and transfer receipts length > 0
+    * if withdrawl account is client, then order sale id != null and transfer receipts length > 0 has to be
-    * if payment account is provider, then expense id != null and transfer receipts length > 0
+    * if payment account is provider, then expense id != null and transfer receipts length > 0 has to be
   * expenses  (delete)

+* functionality
+  * expenses
+* refactor
+  * change order sale receipt type for receipt type
 * increase security
-  * order sales
+  * rethink order sales
-* change order sale receipt type for receipt type

 * separate select date from group date